 Jump to:

-- Toasted sesame oil adds a nutty earthy taste to the dressing.
-This is different to refined sesame oil which is flavorless.
+- Toasted sesame oil adds a nutty, earthy taste to the dressing.
+This is different from refined sesame oil, which is flavorless.

 - Tamari is similar to soy sauce, but it is available in a gluten-free form.
 It is slightly less salty, but you can use either soy sauce or tamari for this recipe.